 You first need to gain a basic understanding of eBay.
 Create a seller account if you haven’t yet (you can find instructions in “Selling on eBay for Beginners”), then use it to buy a good 10 or 20 items.
 Pay promptly and leave feedback for the sellers.

 This will achieve three goals:

 Review these eBay business models and decide which one best suits you and your budget.
-Some systems work best for energetic, sharp-eyed bargain hunters on shoestring budgets (such as retail arbitrage), while others need smooth negotiators with heavy wallets (like wholesaling).
+Some, like retail arbitrage, don't take much money but require lots of energy and a sharp eye.
+Others, like wholesaling, need smooth negotiators with heavy wallets.

-Next, read “What to Sell on eBay” to learn how to identify which items can turn a profit.
-(You can find extra advice in “How to Start Making Money Selling on eBay.”)
-By combining this knowledge with the product sourcing methods covered in “eBay Business Models,” you’ll learn how to match supply to demand and avoid wasting money.
+Combine this knowledge with the product sourcing methods covered in “eBay Business Models.”
+You’ll quickly learn how to match supply to demand and avoid wasting money.

 Now that you have the knowledge you need and a seller account, it’s time to start making money!
 Follow these three steps to go from small-time eBay seller to successful entrepreneur as quickly as possible:

 What makes Top Rated Seller status worth the fuss?
-Three things:
+Two things:

 So, you’ll make more sales and more money per sale.
 It’s worth sustaining a few losses to reach those benefits!

 You might think you’d need a lot of experience to become a Top Rated Seller, but it’s actually quite easy.
 You just need to have done the following within the last year: